CNES/S1Tiling/docs/how-to-developers.rst

 How to add a new processing?
 ----------------------------

-This is done by deriving :class:`StepFactory
+This is done by deriving from :class:`StepFactory
-<s1tiling.libs.otbpipeline.StepFactory>`.
+<s1tiling.libs.otbpipeline.StepFactory>`, or from :class:`OTBStepFactory
+<s1tiling.libs.otbpipeline.OTBStepFactory>`.
 You'll find many examples in the
 default :ref:`step factories <Existing Processings>`.

 The important points are to decide: